 Field Superintendent Garland Pillars has worked for Trueblood Resources as a contract Field Superintendent for 25 years.
 He has a very deep and broad based experience in drilling, completing and operating all phases of oil and natural gas wells.
 Garland lives locally in Balko, Oklahoma efficient driving distance from all of Trueblood Resource’s operations.
 He has been part of this area actively involved in field operations for over forty years.
 His two sons Terry and Alan also active in field operations have extensive horizontal drilling and completion experience in the Anadarko Basin having been integral to the successful operation of 200 horizontal wells.

-In the Early Days of Trueblood Resources Inc.
+In the Early Days of the Trueblood Companies

 In the early days there was very little private financing.
 With the exception of a dozen or so institutions who would generally only become involved if they saw a way to get liquid, to find any meaningful capital, growing companies found it necessary to go pubic.